harthur/glossary/README.md

 #### sub-terms

-If you don't want terms that are sub-terms of other terms, use `collapse`:
+Use `collapse` to remove terms that are sub-terms of other terms:

 ```javascript
 var glossary = require("./glossary")({ collapse: true });